 Ask if they usually shop for the home or just for themselves.
 With that, do they feel anything in the fridge is open to anyone, or are certain items for certain people?
 This is a question to avoid roommate conflicts.

 14. What happened with your last roommates?

-It’s good to know about any past discrepancies this person may have had with other roommates.
+It’s good to know about any past discrepancies this person may have had with past roommates.
 Listen to the reasons they left, and decide if that would pose a problem with you in the future.

 This can help you visualize what this person is like when a discrepancy arises, and what they consider to be a discrepancy.
-It will also give you insight as to how they handled the situation.
+It will also give you insight as to how they handled the living situation.

 What are their preferences?